YezenRashid/Coding-Problems/kthLargest Array (Java)/README.txt

 For example, if the array passed contains the values {74, 85, 102, 99, 101, 56, 84} and the integer k passed is 2, your method should return 99 because there are two values at least as large as 99 (101 and 102).

 Assume that 0 <= k < a.length.
-(Hint: Consider sorting the array, or a copy of the array first.)
+(Hint: Consider sorting the array, or a copy of the array first)

 There are many ways to solve this problem.
 I first did it the easy way by just using the sort method.
 I then did it the harder way by partioning similar to the quick sort algorithm.